-If you are unsure of something, it is ok to call or email the Foundation to ask, but only after you have read every word of instructions available first.
-Read the entire application, look for additional guidelines, etc...
-Then, if you still don't find the answer, call or email and ask.
+If you are unsure of something, it is OK to call or email the foundation to ask, but only after you have read every word of the instructions available first.
+Read the entire application, look for additional guidelines, etc. Then, if you still don't find the answer, call or email to ask.

 To always know when a grant opportunity is coming up, like us on Facebook (@berriencommunity.org), and sign up for the BCF online Newsletter here.